Running Your Business on a Spreadsheet and Other Mistakes Small Businesses Make

-Running a modern-day business may seem like a straightforward process, but oftentimes it's a careful balancing act.
-And all too often, it's hard to maintain that delicate balance, especially in the face of today's fast-changing and often wildly unpredictable markets.
+Running a modern-day business may seem like a straightforward process, but it's a careful balancing act.
+All too often, it's hard to maintain that delicate balance, especially in today's fast-changing and unpredictable markets.

-Thankfully, with a little planning and foresight, you can save your enterprise from stumbling over pitfalls and falling into traps.
+Thankfully, with a little planning and foresight, you can save your enterprise from stumbling and falling into traps.
 Here are the most common mistakes small business owners make, plus a variety of expert hints, tips and advice on how to avoid them.
-Heed these insights, and no matter what the future brings, you'll be better prepared to steer your enterprise towards success.
+Heed these insights, and no matter what the future brings, you'll be better prepared to steer your enterprise toward success.

 Forgetting to Make the Numbers Add Up